mech/Notes/JavaScript/FRP/RxJS.md

 Few applications are completely synchronous, and writing async code is necessary to keep applications responsive.

+Imagine you have a normal array, you can `filter`, `map`, `reduce` all you can.
+But what happen if the array is asynchronous and streaming?

 Application is all about "data flow".

 * [ECMAScript Observable](https://github.com/zenparsing/es-observable)